Department of Languages, Literatures, and Cultures > Programs of Study > French > Graduate Studies

-The Master of Arts in French, offered by the Department of Modern and Classical Languages, has been designed for those interested in pursuing advanced studies in a combination of areas dealing with French language, cultures and literatures.
+The Master of Arts in French, offered by the Department of Languages, Literatures, and Cultures, has been designed for those interested in pursuing advanced studies in a combination of areas dealing with French language, cultures and literatures.

 A diverse curriculum includes offerings in Francophone studies, film, women writers, stylistics and teaching methodologies, as well as courses in French literature from the Renaissance to the present.
 Such a curriculum makes it possible to acquire a solid, up-to-date background in French Studies, while broadening perspectives in specific areas of interest.
 Get additional information on specific course offerings.